 The park was nice and not crowded though I was a bit rushed.
 I listened to my Katie Couric podcasts the whole time which was relaxing.
 I wasn’t able to reach the two temples in the park, but that’s ok, I have gotten templed out!

 I walked back and stopped at the bakery across from our hotel where I had gotten some goods the previous morning.
 An excellent bakery!
 My favorite is the egg sandwich, which I want to find more of in Japan.
+It was nice to have these and just eat in the hotel room before checking out.

 I got back, packed and we checked out and left our luggage at the hotel.
 Then took a bus to the Sanjusangen-do temple (so weird that this phone knew how to spell that!
 Does my dictionary track what I browse on the Internet?).
 The bus was a 35min ride while the subway would take just as long but require a 20 min walk.
 So Kyoto is not really as subway friendly as Tokyo and I would not recommend getting one day passes in Kyoto because I felt like we did quite a few things and each time, we had to use different modes of transportation, but it’s unlikely you would go to so many places it would warrant an pass for all modes of transit.